threedworld-mit/tdw/Documentation/benchmark/benchmark.md

 **FPS: 42**

+### 3. Image capture (all)

+- `Images` data is sent per frame (all passes).
+- The render quality is set to the highest possible setting.
+- The images are compressed .png
+- The images are 256x256
+- There are no 15 objects in the scene.

+**FPS: 42**

 ### 3. Kitchen benchmark

 - There is a pre-defined procedurally-generated kitchen (the commands are loaded from a .json file)